rkwitt/teaching/WS2021/CV/VO/README.md

 - We will start with the first lecture on **Oct.
 7, 2020** (online)

-The course will happen fully online.
-I will provide lecture videos
+The course will happen **fully online**.
+I will provide lecture videos as we go along (see below).
+I am also planning to create a **Slack** channel for the course where we can schedule meetings (via Google meet) to discuss or clarify questions you might have regarding the course material.

 ## Grading